ofloveandhate/markdown2canvas/docs/tutorials/making_your_first_course.rst

 				print(f'[dry run] publishing {obj}')

-Let's also list the content as ready to publish
+Let's also list the content as ready to publish in `content_ready.txt`:

 .. code-block::